Federal vs private student loan repayment options

 Private student loan repayment options

 Private student loans generally don’t have the same options as federal loans.
 Those specific options can differ from lender to lender.
-Here are some of the repayment options that you have throughout the life of your loan when you’ve just graduated from college, and when you’re deferring for grad school, going back to college, or for internships, residencies, and fellowships.
+Here are some of the repayment options that you have throughout the life of your loan when you’ve just graduated from college, and when you’re deferring for grad school, going back to college, or for internships, clerkships, fellowships, or residencies.

 Choosing your private student loan repayment option

-When you apply for a Sallie Mae Smart Option Student Loan®, or graduate student loans like the MBA LoanSM, Health Professions Graduate LoanSM, Medical School LoanSM, and Dental School LoanSM you can choose one of three in-school options to pay back your loan:
+When you apply for a Sallie Mae Smart Option Student Loan®, or a graduate student loan like the Graduate School LoanSM, MBA LoanSM, Health Professions Graduate LoanSM, Law School LoanSM, Medical School LoanSM, or Dental School LoanSM you can choose one of three in-school options to pay back your loan:

 - Deferred repayment: Make no scheduled loan payments while you’re in school and in your separation or grace period.